tscpp/knuckles/docs/reference/hints.md

 <!-- /ok -->
 ```

+### Scenarios

+- **Type-checking a view:** You need the typings for the view model.
+You have two options: either import a class that defines both the type and the data, or import only the types using [type-only imports](#type-only-imports).

+- **Server-side rendering a view:** You need the actual runtime data of the view model.
+In this case, import the module that exports the actual data.
+If the types for the view model are defined in another module, you can wrap the [decendants](/docs/reference/glossary#descendant) in an additional hint with a [type-only import](#type-only-imports).

 ### Importing

 You can import a view model (or essentially anything) by specifying the identifier and module.
 This is **not** the same syntax as ESM.